 What is Sea Grant College Status?

 Sea Grant College status is the top tier of programs within the National Sea Grant College Program.
 Designation as a Sea Grant College is based on a demonstrated record of superior performance in marine and coastal resource programs and signifies that the Sea Grant program is addressing the needs of its state.
-NH Sea Grant officially achieved college status in 2003.
+In 1980, the University of New Hampshire (UNH) received Sea Grant College status in a combined Sea Grant program with the Unviersity of Maine.
+NH Sea Grant officially achieved its own individual designation in 2003.

 UNH as a Land, Sea, and Space Grant Institution